Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 ## Configuration

-The OpenAPI flow-trigger should not need any additional configuration above the defaults.
-However, the following sections describe how to configure the OpenAPI flow-trigger to change the default behavior.
+The **OpenAPI** flow-trigger should not need any additional configuration above the defaults.
+However, the following sections describe how to configure the **OpenAPI** flow-trigger to change the default behavior.

 ### API prefix

 Your service is configured with an [apiPrefix](/docs/developer_guide/project/configuration/project_configuration#apiprefix) which {{% variables/apibuilder_prod_name %}} uses to apply authentication to all paths under this prefix.
 It defaults to `/api`, but it can be configured.
 All paths defined in your imported OpenAPI document will be bound to this prefix.
 For example, `/service/user` will be bound as `/api/service/user`.

-If all your designed paths begin with a common prefix, i.e. `/service`, then by changing your `apiPrefix` in configuration to match this prefix, {{% variables/apibuilder_prod_name %}} will not apply the prefix twice, and allow `/service/user` to be bound as-is.
+If all your designed paths begin with a common prefix, i.e. `/service`, then by changing your `apiPrefix` in configuration to match this prefix, {{% variables/apibuilder_prod_name %}} will not apply the prefix twice, and allow `/service/user` to be bound as-is (it will be deduped).

 ### Overrides